Yihwa International Complex

 The Yihwa International Complex (西華富邦 (Xīhuá Fù Bāng)) is a complex of skyscrapers located in Zhongshan District, Taipei, Taiwan.
 The complex consists of three skyscrapers: Towers A and B are residential twin skyscrapers with a height of 160 m and each tower comprises 45 floors above ground with four basement levels; Tower C is a skyscraper hotel with a height of 150 m and comprises 42 floors above ground with four basement levels.
 They are completed in 2014 and are the tallest buildings in Zhongshan District as of December 2020.

-Tower C houses the Taipei Marriott Hotel, which is managed by the Yihwa International Hotel Corporation.
-It has a total of 318 rooms and is one of the top luxury hotels in Taipei.
-The complex is located next to the Miramar Entertainment Park and features a unique view of the Taipei skyline from the rooms.
+Tower C houses Marriott Taipei, which is managed by the Yihwa International Hotel Corporation.